gvwilson/sensibleadventures/cloudherd/new.md

 continued, "But you ride with Grappa Gas and Granna Fee, and that's all you do---ride.
 Understood?"

 Noxy nodded obediently.
 "Yes, *amma*."
-FIXME: her grin and Sergeant Dorbu's reaction.
+She turned to go, trying and failing to keep a smug grin off her face.
+Behind her, she heard her mother sigh and Sergeant Dorbu say, "My men do that to me all the time."

+FIXME

 It only took the villagers a few minutes to gather what they needed.
 Rockfalls and avalanches were common in the mountains, and more than